DeadBranches/logseq-queries-and-scripts/youtubeIconLinker.md

     //   `config.edn` macro:
     //     :yt "<div class='kit' data-kit='youtubeIconLinker'>$1</div>"
     //   Youtube API key:
     //     1.
-Place your youtube API key in a block surrounded by grave accents (``)
+Place your youtube API key alone in a block surrounded
+    //        by grave accents (``) on any page you want.
     //        E.g. `xxxxxxxxxxxxxxxxxxxx`
     //     2.
-Copy the API key block ref
+Copy the block reference for the block with the API key
     //     3.
-Enter the API key block uuid in the apiKeyBlock variable below.
+Paste the block uuid into the apiKeyBlock variable below,
+    //        removing the surrounding parentheses.
     // Usage:
     //  {{yt http://www.youtube.com/watch?v=2339f99f}}